BeaverlyGithub/Beaverlywebapp/beaverly.md

-# replit.md
+# beaverly.md

 ## Overview

-This is a web-based dashboard application for **Chilla AI™**, an AI-powered trading automation platform developed by **Beaverly®**.
+This is a web-based dashboard application for **Chilla™**, an AI-powered trading automation platform developed by **Beaverly®**.
 The application provides user authentication, real-time dashboard monitoring, FAQ support, and contact functionality.
 It's built as a client-side application with external API integration for authentication and data services.

 ## System Architecture